-One writer really stood out, Jackie French is a well published and well-known Australian!
+One writer really stood out, Jackie French is a well published, 240 books, and well-known Australian!
 Has published many children’s so I’m guessing that Norah may already know her.
 But having lived abroad for years there is much I have missed here.

 Anyway for the Aussie readers … or the keen ones abroad you can order both this magazine and her books on line.
 Here are a few nuggets to give you a taste:

 - hempcrete is the ‘new’ you beaut building material, easier than mud bricks